 Clinical development strategy in oncology trials

-A clinical development strategy is a clear, structured path designed right from the late pre-clinical stage to phase-III studies.
-An ideal clinical development strategy defines every step in development, foresees the hurdles that may arise through applying scientific knowledge from the expertise.
+A clinical development strategy is a clear, structured path designed from the late pre-clinical stage to phase III studies.
+An ideal strategy defines every step in clinical development and foresees the hurdles that may arise through applying scientific knowledge.

 Let’s see the challenges in oncology trials and the clinical development strategy to manage those challenges briefly.